 This table takes a look at the head coaches that have guided their team to the big game more than once.
 As you can see, it’s not a long list.
 While there are 23 who have been to the title game twice as a head coach, only 11 have made it 3 or more times.

-With the Patriots playing again this year, Bill Belichick will take over the top spot.
-It will be his 7th time as a head coach in the big game.
+Bill Belichick is the king of the class, having taken his team to big game as a head coach 8 times.
 Prior to Belichick the record had belonged to Don Shula, who got there 6 times with the Colts and Dolphins.
 Of the 23 coaches who have made multiple trips, eight have made it to the final game 4 or more times.

 Which Head Coaches Have Appeared in the Most Super Bowls?